The Connoquenessing Valley Regional Emergency

 single representative “active” on the committee for the purposes of voting on

 agency business.
-The Executive Committee elects a Chair, Vice Chair and
+The Executive Committee elects a Chair and Vice Chair

-Secretary from among its members to oversee agency business.
+from among its members to oversee agency business.

-Day to day agency operations is managed by
+Day to day administration and operations is

-the agency’s Director who also serves as the Emergency Management Coordinator
+managed by the agency’s Director who also serves as the Emergency Management Coordinator

 (EMC) on behalf of the agency and its participating municipalities.
-The
+The Executive Committee Chair works closely

-Executive Committee Chair works closely with the Director as well to support
+with the Director as well to support agency operations as needed.
+In

-agency operations as needed.
-In addition to the Director, the Executive
+addition to the Director, the Executive Committee appoints a Secretary and five

-the agency.
-These Deputy EMCs train to the same level as the EMC so that
+the same level as the EMC so that the agency has adequate personnel to support

-Emergency Operations Center (EOC) for extended periods of time or in the
+the operation of the agency’s Emergency Operations Center (EOC) for extended

-absence of the EMC.
-The Director and EMC may also recruit and train
+periods of time or in the absence of the EMC.
+The Director and EMC may

-Emergency Management Specialists that wish to volunteer their time with the
+also recruit and train Emergency Management Specialists that wish to volunteer

-agency to prepare for emergencies and disasters.
-These Specialists may be
+their time with the agency to prepare for emergencies and disasters.

-skilled in communications, emergency response, finance, construction, public
+These Specialists may be skilled in communications, emergency response,

-relations, architecture, human resources or many other skill sets that can
+finance, construction, public relations, architecture, human resources or many

-greatly support the efforts of the agency to prepare for and respond to
+other skill sets that can greatly support the efforts of the agency to prepare

-emergencies and disasters.
+for and respond to emergencies and disasters.

 Below is the current listing of these